olaviinha/FinnStonks/README.md

 #### API limitations

 At the time of writing this, Bloomberg's API is available for a Freemium plan, allowing 500 monthly API calls free of charge.
-Each refresh or pageload of FinnStonks consumes 2 API calls to fetch the current market information and 3 day price histories.
+Each refresh or pageload of FinnStonks consumes 3 API calls to fetch the current market information, 3 day price history and 5 year price history.

-**This means you can refresh FinnStonks about 8 times a day, or, about once every 3 hours, providing that your copy of FinnStonks is open on a single device 24/7.** If your copy of FinnStonks is open on multiple devices (e.g. more than one person has access to it), it will naturally reflect on the number of consumed API calls.
+**This means you can refresh FinnStonks about 8 times a day**, or **every 5 hours** if your Stonks is always open with a refresh interval (setting supported).
+If your copy of FinnStonks is open on multiple devices (e.g. more than one person has access to it), it will naturally reflect on the number of consumed API calls.

-TODO: fetch price history only when day has changed since last pageload to save API calls.

 ### Your trading data